Connic

 Why teams choose Connic

 Handle traffic spikes without Kubernetes expertise.
-Connic scales from 1 to 10,000 requests automatically.
+Connic scales from 1 to 10,000 concurrent requests automatically.

-Your team builds AI features instead of debugging Kubernetes.
-Every engineer-hour goes to product.
+Your team ships AI features instead of debugging Kubernetes manifests.
+Every engineer-hour lands on the roadmap.

 The Real Cost of Self-Hosting

-Self-hosting looks cheaper until you count DevOps time, on-call burden, and opportunity cost.
-See our detailed guide to replacing self-hosted AI agents.
+Self-hosting looks cheaper until DevOps hours, on-call burden, and opportunity cost are on the same line.
+See the detailed guide to replacing self-hosted AI agents.

 Use Connic when